dakountche/ICollaboration/README.md

 2.  pip and virtualenv
 3. Docker

-The choice of the appropriate way depends on the specific needs.
+The choice of the appropriate installation method depends on the specific needs.
-Note that Mininet and RabbitMQ are optional and was used for implementing experimentation related to Scoop@F.
+Note that Mininet and RabbitMQ are optional.

 Also, these methods have been tested only on GNU/Linux.

 # Anantomy of a Scientific paper

-Many scheme have been proposed for how to oraganize a paper or how to read it (fast).
+Many schemes (see [2]-[5]) have been proposed for how to oraganize a paper or how to read it (fast).
 Definitly, one needs a method to be able to keep up with the pace of publications.

 In this project, the following organization is chosen for a paper: